pawl/CalendarAdmin/README.md

       * Use http://www.your_domain.com:8080/login for the AUTHORIZED REDIRECT URI, leave the AUTHORIZED JAVASCRIPT ORIGINS as example.com.
       * GOOGLE_CUSTOMER_KEY  - Use "CLIENT ID"
       * GOOGLE_CUSTOMER_SECRET - Use "CLIENT SECRET"
- * MANDRILL_API_KEY - Get an API key from the Mandrill settings page, also follow their instructions to set the appropriate DNS settings on your domain.
+ * SPARKPOST_API_KEY - Get an API key from the SparkPost settings page, also follow their instructions to set the appropriate DNS settings on your domain.
 This is required to send email.
  * IMGUR_ID - Log into imgur and go to https://imgur.com/account/settings/apps.
 You just need the client_id.
 This is for the images of locations.
  * ENCRYPTION_KEY - Any 16 or 32 characters.
 This is used for encrypting info in urls.
  * EVENTBRITE_CUSTOMER_KEY & EVENTBRITE_CUSTOMER_SECRET - Once you log into your eventbrite account, go to https://www.eventbrite.com/myaccount/apps/ and register your application.
 Use http://www.your_domain.com/subaccount_login/eventbrite for the OAuth Redirect URI.